Cloud Gaming Expands: How 5G and AI Are Redefining the Future of Play

 Historically, leaps from cartridges to disks to digital storefronts changed how games were built and sold.
 Cross-play and live service models emerged alongside social platforms, expanding communities.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
-As tools become simpler, hardware makers from Latin America will prototype the next breakout worlds.
+As tools become simpler, hardware makers from Oceania will prototype the next breakout worlds.

 Beyond rendering and frame rates, a sense of agency is what players remember.
 Designers who respect that agency will lead the medium forward.